max-talanov/1/cognitive technologies seminars/2013-09-20 Computational emotional thinking model.md

  1. Nursing software
  1. Applications in emotional robots

-#### Higher emotions

-Plutchik[natureofemotions] suggested "primary dyads", see "Evolutionary psychology" section above, could be produced as mixture of primary colors of basic emotions.
-For example: joy(yellow) plus trust(green) produces love(lemon), anger(red) plus disgust(lilac) produces contempt(violet).
-Higher or complex emotions requires higher levels of thinking and self-awareness to be involved, this way they are mainly triggered on self-conscious and self-reflective thinking levels.
-Triads could be produced in similar way to dyads: joy + trust + anger = jealousy, see [senticcomputing].

 ## Conclusion

-Emotions are part of human thinking.
-Role of emotions could not be underestimated and they could not be ignored in human thinking modelling.
-There are three bases of presented computational emotions model.
-First AI, Marvin Minsky "The emotion machine"[emotionmachine] thinking model(model of six).
-We presented emotion processing workflow.
-Evolutionary psychological model: "wheel of emotions" by Plutchik[natureofemotions].
-Plutchik proposed 8 basic emotions grouped in pairs:joy - sorrow, anger - fear, acceptance - disgust, surprise - expectancy.
-We used "wheel of emotions" as subjective emotional state model.
-Objective emotional brain activity is modeled by "cube of emotions" the monoamine neurotransmitters emotions model.
-We presented following parameters of computing system management with mapping to monoamine neurotransmitters.

- 1. Generic:
-   2. CPU power: noradrenaline
-   2. Memory distribution (attention): noradrenaline
-   2. Learning: serotonin, dopamine
-   2. Storage: serotonin, dopamine
- 1. Decision making/reward processing:
-   2. Confidence: serotonin
-   2. Satisfaction: serotonin
-   2. Motivation, wanting: dopamine
-   2. Risky choices inclination: noradrenaline
-   2. Number of options to process: noradrenaline

-This could be base for further implementation as emotional thinking process used as base framework for general AI applications.

-We suppose that this model worth to be tested as computing system build on base of six levels.
-With some practical tasks to be solved in it.
-For example it could be automation of help desk.
-More than that we could run interesting experiment switching on and off emotions mechanisms, for example neurotransmitters in the system and monitoring efficiency of cognition and training processes.

-We suppose this framework and it's implementation could be useful in many different domains:

 1. Computer games
 1. Intellectual assistant capable of emotional dialogs and thinking